- Overview

 Overview

 The McGill Interprofessional Global Health Course (IPGHC) is a student-led initiative that was started in 2007 in an effort to address the paucity of global health content at the time in health professional students’ curricula at McGill University.
-Now, in its 15th year, the course aims to build on current curricula and engage participants in an interdisciplinary discussion of global health contexts.
-It is open to McGill students studying dentistry, medicine, nursing, physiotherapy, occupational therapy, social work, speech-language pathology, dietetics and human nutrition, and students from other academic backgrounds with a strong interest in global health.
+Entering its 18th year, the course aims to build on current curricula and engage participants in an interdisciplinary discussion of global health contexts.
+It is open to McGill students studying dentistry, medicine, nursing, physiotherapy, occupational therapy, social work, speech-language pathology, dietetics and human nutrition, psychology, and students from other academic backgrounds with a strong interest in global health.
 The course is a 10-week lecture series that meets on Tuesday evenings from 6:00 pm to 8:00 pm.
 The format for each lecture will include a 1-hour lecture and 1-hour of student-led activities.
-The course will incorporate online lecture-based learning, case studies, speakers and panel discussions, small group activities, and audio-visual materials to meet the following course objectives:
+The course will incorporate online and in-person lecture-based learning, case studies, speakers and panel discussions, small group activities, and audio-visual materials to meet the following course objectives:

 Objectives